ssimono/margos/README.md

     export ENVIRONMENT=dev # Use the development version of the applet

 You can then start the service: `pipenv run ./margos/main.py`.
-Now run `mate-panel-test-applets --iid MargosDevAppletFactory::MargosDevApplet` on the side.
-It will display it in a test window.
-Alternatively you can add *Margos* to the panel for real (right click / Add to panel).
+Now run `make dev-show`.
+It will launch mate-applet debug tool to display your applet in a popup.
+Alternatively you can add *MargosDev* to the panel for real (right click / Add to panel).
 The service will keep running until you removed all applets from the panel.